Relaxed bearing rigidity and bearing formation control under persistence of excitation: Conclusion

 \section{Conclusion}

 This paper presents new results on formation control of both kinematic and dynamic systems based on time-varying bearing measurements.
-The key contribution is to show that if the desired formation is bearing persistently exciting, relaxed conditions on the interaction topology (which do not require bearing rigidity) can be used to derive distributed control laws that guarantee exponential stabilization of the desired formation only up to a translation vector.
+The key contribution is to show that if the desired formation is BPE, relaxed conditions on the interaction topology (which do not require bearing rigidity) can be used to derive distributed control laws that guarantee uniform exponential stabilization of the desired formation only up to a translation vector.
 Simulations results are provided to illustrate the performance of the proposed control method.
-Future work will focus on redesigning the distributed control laws to actively provide inter-agent collision avoidance.

-\begin{ack} This work was partially supported by the Project MYRG2018-00198-FST of the University of Macau; by the Macao Science and Technology, Development Fund under Grant FDCT/0031/2020/AFJ; by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through Project UID/EEA/50009/2019 and Project PTDC/EEI-AUT/5048/2014; and by the ANR-DACAR project.
+Future work will focus on redesigning the distributed control laws to actively provide inter-agent collision avoidance. \begin{ack} { This work was partially supported by the Project MYRG2018-00198-FST of the University of Macau; by the Macao Science and Technology, Development Fund under Grant FDCT/0031/2020/AFJ; by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through Project UID/EEA/50009/2019 and Project PTDC/EEI-AUT/5048/2014; and by the ANR-DACAR project.
 The work of Z. Tang was supported by FCT through Ph.D.
-Fellowship PD/BD/114431/2016 under the FCT-IST NetSys Doctoral Program. \end{ack}
+Fellowship PD/BD/114431/2016 under the FCT-IST NetSys Doctoral Program.} \end{ack} { }